A Cynic’s Guide to Killing It at Stanford

 Don Knuth

 A legend in computer science who’s often called the “Yoda of Silicon Valley” and the author of the ongoing book project The Art of Computer Programming, Knuth has won basically every accolade in the field, including the Turing Award.
 If you’re a real CS academic nerd and think you know your stuff, Knuth gives a cash reward of $2.56 (one hexadecimal dollar) to anyone who finds a mistake in one of his books.
-“People talked about getting one of those checks as if it was computer science’s Nobel Prize,” one student said.
+“People talked about getting one of those checks as if it was computer science’s Nobel Prize,” webcomic artist Randall Munroe said.

 Tina Seelig